 May - 51 students graduate from the EATM Program

 September - California Newcastle Disease quarantine lifted..

 October - Wildfire forces evacuation of Zoo and animals - facility undamaged, but surrounding hills completely burned.
-2 animals die due to fire stress-related issues.
+2 animals (Kermit, the Noble Macaw and our Arctic fox) die due to fire stress-related issues.

 December - "Walter" the baby Water Buffalo & "Dunny" the Scottish Highland Cow arrive.

 April - 14th Annual Spring Spectacular - "Welcome to the Jungle"...it's Amazing...!!!!

 May - 45 students graduate from the EATM Program